jas-mckin/rtd-tutorial-jm/docs/source/pathogen_subs_guide.rst

    .. group-tab:: Eukaryota

-      By default eukaryotic chromosomes will be assumed to reside in the nucleus, also by default the chromosome topology will be assumed to be linear, but it may also be specified.
+      By default eukaryotic chromosomes will be assumed to reside in the nucleus.
+By default the chromosome topology will be assumed to be linear, but it may also be specified.

       .. code:: none